tewha/tewha.net/_posts/2015/2015-01-17-how-to-fix-uitableview-rows-changing-size.md

 However:

 * You should **not** attempt to calculate real height values.
 The entire point of this method is to short-circuit involved height calculation.
 It's just unnecessary.
 * You should not attempt to cache heights returned by the real `tableView:heightForRowAtIndexPath:`, either.
-The values in that cache will be wrong when estimatedHeightForRowAtIndexPath is first called anyway; they're really no better than `UITableViewAutomaticDimension`.
+The values in that cache will be wrong when **estimatedHeightForRowAtIndexPath** is first called anyway; they're really no better than `UITableViewAutomaticDimension`.
+And if you return `0`, you'll hit this bug.

 So what _should_ you do?
 It really is this simple: